Recruitment and Selection for University Support Staff

 Employment Services manages recruitment requests daily and does not impose a deadline for submission.
 Many factors will contribute to when a vacancy is posted and advertised.
 PER-5s will be processed as soon as possible.
 For planning purposes, the following schedule is provided:

-- Wednesday-Vacancies are listed statewide on the State of Kansas Employment Website and Kansas Works.
+- Wednesday-Vacancies are listed statewide on the Employment Opportunities, the State of Kansas Employment Website, and Kansas Works.

-- Sunday-Advertisements appear in The Manhattan Mercury and the Junction City Daily Union or a local newspaper outside of Manhattan.
+- Weekends-Advertisements appear in The Manhattan Mercury and the Junction City Daily Union or a local newspaper outside of Manhattan.

-- 2nd Thursday-Vacancies close on the Thursday after they appear in the Sunday paper.
+- 2nd Thursday-Vacancies close on the Thursday at 5:00 p.m. after they appear in the weekend paper.

 - Following requisite posting period, Employment Services staff will verify that applicants meet minimum requirements, after which those applicants become candidates for the position.